berkayyildiz11/brain-tumor-detection/README.md

 - Internet access for the first dependency install and dataset download
 - Optional: a CUDA or Apple Silicon MPS device for faster CNN training

+- You can go step by step after installations or there is a full workflow under these steps, you may also use it.

 ## Install with pip

 ```bash